-- where the works are to be carried out in sections. - 72 This contract is to be entered into between the Employer and the Trade Contractor in conjunction with the Construction Management Appointment (CM/A) and because it is a direct contractual arrangement it is not a sub-contract but more akin to a main contract.
+• where the works are to be carried out in sections.

+- 77 This contract is to be entered into between the Employer and the Trade Contractor in conjunction with the Construction Management Appointment (CM/A) and because it is a direct contractual arrangement it is not a sub-contract but more akin to a main contract.
 The Construction Manager acts as agent for the Employer in issuing instructions, making decisions and preparing certifications.
 Price is based on either a lump sum or complete remeasurement.
-Interim payments are either monthly or at pre-determined stages.
+Interim payments are either monthly or at pre-determined stages. - 78 Provisions are included relating to BIM and for collaborative working and sustainability.
+In relation to payment and security, there are provisions for advance payment, a retention bond, a bond for the payment of off-site materials, a performance bond and/or parent company guarantee and for third party rights or collateral warranties.